 The program was started in Durham North Carolina by SARN in efforts to close the education achievement gap and the digital divide.
 All families who successfully completed the 6-week program were given home computers.
 Over 400 families in low-income communities in Durham have received home computers through the program beginning in 2002.
 Parents who graduated from the program taught other parents and their children.
 In 2007, SARN turned over the program to parents who established their own board and leadership team as an independent organization.

-SPICE family computer literacy classes will begin in Columbus GA in August 2018 at Columbus Public Library, 3000 Macon Road, in the Rothschild Technology Room at 6pm.
+Training for SPICE parent-teachers will begin in Columbus GA in April 2019 at the Columbus Public Library, 3000 Macon Road.
+The flyer for the training is here.

 - Parental Involvement and Support